-“What I want our readers to know is that I’m willing to invest in the paper, I’m willing to improve the paper, and I’m willing to expand the paper.” says Matthias Camenzind, Swiss businessman and new owner of The Rio Times.
+“What I want our readers to know is that I’m willing to invest in the paper, I’m willing to improve the paper, and I’m willing to expand the paper,” says Matthias Camenzind, a Swiss businessman and new owner of The Rio Times.

 “I’m looking to improve in terms of the quality of the journalism, the quantity of the journalism, but also in the paper’s geographical reach.”
 He continues.

-Camenzind envisions a paper that not only covers Rio de Janeiro and some news in São Paulo, but a platform with a truly national reach plus an in-depth understanding of all the main cities in Brazil.
+Camenzind envisions a paper that not only covers Rio de Janeiro and some news in São Paulo but a platform with a national reach plus an in-depth understanding of the main cities in Brazil.

-Camenzind wants to make it clear that he is investing in the long-term future of the paper, as he plans to spend a lot more time in Brazil.
-“The three things I am willing to put into this paper are money, time and passion.”
+Camenzind wants to make it clear that he is investing in the long-term future of The Rio Times, as he plans to spend a lot more time in Brazil.
+“The three things I am willing to put into this newspaper are money, time and passion.”
 He adds.

 “I will be in Brazil for the next couple of years, if not longer.
 And within the next few months I will be moving to Rio de Janeiro.”
 Camenzind says.